Table of Contents

 When it comes to video, localization involves making changes to the video clip so that it becomes understandable and accessible to the specific audience.

-Video localization is not about language only, although language is a big part of it.
-Localization calls for changes in the video clip in order to avoid ambiguities, potentially offensive or incomprehensible phrases or actions.
+Video localization is not about language only, although the language is a big part of it.
+Localization calls for changes in the video clip in order to avoid ambiguities and potentially offensive or incomprehensible phrases or actions.
 In addition, it is necessary to develop the right marketing message that will resonate with a specific target audience.

 In general, the localization of video content is necessary for any business that:

 In practice, the following types of content should be localized:

 It stands to reason that the video localization process begins with the original material or resource.
 This resource contains all the elements of the video, such as graphics, soundtrack, animatics, voiceover, musical elements.
 This is the initial information that will be changed in the localization process according to the features of the product or service and the target audience.

 In the process of localization, each of these elements must be analyzed and modified according to the needs, culture, and peculiarities of perception of the target audience.

 For example, let’s talk about graphics.
 If your video contains images of girls in swimsuits on public beaches, the audience from Muslim countries will most likely regard it negatively.

 If you are localizing a video about your product or service, make sure your product is itself localized according to the needs of your audience.
 Otherwise, there is almost no sense in offering them your good and corresponding videos.